Characterizing closed curves on Riemann surfaces via homology groups of coverings: Distinguishing closed curves

 For arbitrary closed curves, we then derive the following weaker separation property:

 \begin{theorem} Let $\alpha$ and $\beta$ be non-peripheral closed curves on $S_{g,n}$.
-Then, the two curves are non-homotopic if and only if, for any fixed prime $p$, there is a normal, unramified $p$-covering $p_K\co S_K\ra S_{g,n}$ such that any cycle of $H_1(\ol{S}_K)$ supported on a component of the pull-back of $\alpha$ to $S_K$ is distinct from all those supported on some component of the pull-back of $\beta$ to $S_K$. \end{theorem}
+Then, the two curves are non-homotopic if and only if, for any fixed prime $p$, there is a normal, unramified $p$-covering $p_K\co S_K\ra S_{g,n}$ such that every cycle of $H_1(\ol{S}_K)$ supported on an elevation of $\alpha$ to $S_K$ is distinct from every cycle supported on an elevation of $\beta$ to $S_K$. \end{theorem}

 \begin{proof}The case when a power of one curve is homotopic to a power of the other can be treated as in the proof of Theorem~\ref{separation}.
 Let us then assume that no power of one curve is homotopic to a power of the other.